 After the "Meeting of the Creditors," the trustee may ask for some follow up documents or order that the petition be amended.
 The debtor's failure to comply may be grounds to deny the petition.
 Assuming the trustee does not take issue with the petition, they will ask to be relieved from the case.

 Any creditors who want to object to their debt being discharged, usually have 60 days from the meeting to file an objection.
 Common grounds for objecting to a discharge might be fraud in acquiring the debt, willful and malicious conduct, or intentional falsities in the petition.
 These objections are usually filed in what is known as an Adversary Complaint.

-If a creditor and the trustee do not object to discharge, the debtor will then receive a order from the court discharging their debt or approving the payment plan, if the debtor filed a Chapter 13.At Marcotte Law Firm We Can Help Lead You Through the Bankruptcy Process
+If a creditor and the trustee do not object to discharge, the debtor will then receive a order from the court discharging their debt or approving the payment plan, if the debtor filed a Chapter 13.Our Lowell Bankruptcy Lawyers Can Help You.

-Our attorneys are experienced in the Bankruptcy process.
-Give us a call today for a free consultation, (978) 458 – 1229.
+Our Lowell attorneys are experienced in the Bankruptcy process.
+Give the experienced Lowell Bankruptcy Attorneys a call today for a free consultation, (978) 458-1229.